Molly Parker: 2010–present: television and other projects

 In 2017, Parker appeared in three productions for Netflix: First, she starred opposite Nikolaj Coster-Waldau and Gary Cole in the crime film Small Crimes (2017), playing a nurse who becomes romantically involved with a former police officer.
 She also starred in the horror film 1922, a film adaptation of the Stephen King novella of the same name, playing the wife of a farmer in 1920s Nebraska; this was followed with a lead role in Errol Morris's miniseries Wormwood, based on the life of scientist Frank Olson.
 The same year, Parker made her debut as a director and writer with the short film Birds, which premiered at the 2017 Toronto International Film Festival, where it competed for the festival's Short Cuts award.

-She co-starred in Josephine Decker's 2018 feature film Madeline's Madeline.
+Parker co-starred in Josephine Decker's 2018 feature film Madeline's Madeline.
 Beginning in 2018, Parker appeared as Maureen Robinson in Lost in Space, the Netflix remake of the 1965 TV series.
 Parker reprised her role of Alma Garret for the HBO television film Deadwood: The Movie, released in May 2019.
 In March 2021, it was announced that she would be playing Mrs. Darling in Disney+'s Peter Pan & Wendy.
+In January 2025 she began her lead role as Dr. Amy Larsen in the Fox medical drama Doc.